MiguelCastillo/Brackets-InteractiveLinter/README.md

     - Reload Bracket and enjoy JSLint

 * Are .jshintrc supported?
-    - Yes, they are supported but in the context of a project.
+    - Yes, they are as well as the other correspoding linting config files.

 Links